 - Thoroughly water and apply a light mulch layer on top of the soil (1-2 inches) to conserve water and reduce weeds.

 How to Propagate Carnations

 Carnations can be propagated by stem cuttings, seeds, and division.

-Growing Carnations from Seeds
+Propagating Carnations from Seeds

 The seeds should be planted in well-drained, fertile soil about 1/8th inch depth and 12 inches apart from one another in order to ensure air circulation.
 The seeds should be watered once a week to keep the soil moist and are expected to germinate within 2-3 weeks.

-Growing Dianthus Caryophyllus from Cuttings
+Propagating Dianthus Caryophyllus from Cuttings

 In this case, professional farmers grow carnations from stem cuttings by using terminal flowers.
 The cuttings need to be 4-6 inches long.